ziss11/ziss11/README.md

 ### Hello 🌍 I am Abdul Azis

 I have a passion to become a Software Engineer.
-Specialized in Mobile Development and Machine Learning.</br>
+Specialized in Mobile Development.</br>

 - 🌱 Currently learning Back End and Cloud Technology with AWS
 - 🎯 Primary tech: Flutter (Dart)